Ryker Mathews

-Ryker Mathews (born November 28, 1992) is a professional Canadian football offensive tackle of the Canadian Football League (CFL).
-He attended Brigham Young University and went undrafted in the 2016 NFL Draft.
+Ryker Mathews (born November 28, 1992) is an American professional football offensive tackle who played in the Canadian Football League (CFL).
+He attended Brigham Young University and went undrafted in the 2016 NFL draft.
 He was later signed by the New Orleans Saints.

 Professional career

 New Orleans Saints

 Mathews signed with the New Orleans Saints as an undrafted free agent on May 2, 2016.
 On August 1, 2016, he was waived by the Saints and placed on injured reserve.

 On September 16, 2016, he was cut from the New Orleans Saints.

-Hamilton Tiger-Cats
+Hamilton Tiger-Cats (first stint)

-Mathews was signed by the Hamilton Tiger-Cats on July 25, 2017 and played for the team for two years.
+Mathews was signed by the Hamilton Tiger-Cats on July 25, 2017, and played for the team for two years.

 New England Patriots

 On January 14, 2019, Mathews signed a reserve/future contract with the New England Patriots.
 On May 2, 2019, the Patriots waived Matthews.

 Hamilton Tiger-Cats (second stint)

 On May 26, 2019, Mathews was re-signed by Hamilton.